XonneX/fhnw-phycom/00_SyllabusAndOverview/README.md

 - We count on you all to share your experience/perspective.

 ### Absence
-- Max 3 "joker" hours
+- Max 3 "joker" hours.
-- Have a good reason
+- Have a good reason.
-- Ask us in advance
+- Ask us in advance.
-- Get confirmation
+- Get confirmation.
-- Make up for it
+- Make up for it.

 ### Conduct
-> Be excellent to each other
+> Be excellent to each other.

-- Actively participate
+- Actively participate.
-- Ask for / provide help
+- Ask for / give help.
-- Respect boundaries
+- Respect boundaries.

 ### Program
 #### Week 1